Meta-Reasoning: Semantics-Symbol Deconstruction for Large Language Models: Introduction

-In this paper, we first introduce details of the proposed paradigm in §\ref{sec3}, namely the mapping rules from semantics to symbols in the original reasoning questions.
-We name this deconstruction process semantic resolution and refer to the deconstructed questions as meta-questions.
-Preliminary experiments demonstrate that LLMs have a significantly better Zero-Shot capability in solving the meta-questions than the original questions, although the two in each sample are essentially equivalent.
-Further, we mix semantic resolution with CoT techniques, and let LLMs learn to deconstruct the questions themselves through in-context learning, expecting them to learn more generalized knowledge with fewer demonstrations.
+Motivated by the insight above, we introduce \textbf{Meta-Reasoning}, a novel reasoning paradigm aimed at deconstructing the semantics of entities and operations in questions into generic symbolic representations.
+Meta-Reasoning enables LLMs to learn generalized reasoning patterns across various semantics-wrapped scenarios, enhancing learning efficiency and reasoning accuracy.
+We apply Meta-Reasoning to in-context learning by designing demonstrations integrating semantic resolution with the CoT technique.
+This empowers LLMs to deconstruct questions and effectively capture more generalized knowledge autonomously.

-We construct experiments in §\ref{sec4} to simulate the mono-linguistic scenario.
-We select two arithmetic reasoning datasets and six symbolic reasoning datasets, mainly compare with the standard prompting and CoT paradigms on text-davinci-002 and -003 of 175B GPT-3.
-The results show that our Meta-Reasoning paradigm achieves significant performance gains on all tasks, with an average gain of nearly 20 points across all datasets.
-In addition, the paradigm is particularly suitable for symbolic tasks.
-We find that text-davinci-002 achieves a 45.8\% improvement on the Last Letter Concatenation task using only 2 Meta-Reasoning demonstrations (half of that of Few-Shot-CoT), and on the 7-step racking Shuffled Objects task using only 1 Meta-Reasoning demonstration (one-third of that of Few-Shot-CoT) achieves a 66.4\% improvement with over 99\% accuracy.
+To assess the efficacy of our method, we conduct experiments on over ten datasets, spanning both conventional reasoning scenarios, which involve arithmetic, symbolic, and logical reasoning tasks, and interactive reasoning scenarios, which involve theory-of-mind reasoning.
+We mainly compare our method with the CoT method upon GPT-3 and ChatGPT.
+Experimental results show that Meta-Reasoning consistently outperforms the Few-Shot-CoT method across all tasks, demonstrating significant performance improvements.
+In the conventional reasoning scenarios, Meta-Reasoning achieves an average performance gain of +20\% across all datasets with fewer demonstrations.
+In more complex interactive reasoning scenarios, Meta-Reasoning surpasses CoT across all levels of theory-of-mind reasoning with just a single demonstration.
+Moreover, Meta-Reasoning demonstrates remarkable out-of-domain generalization and output stability, indicating its scalability and user-friendly nature as a reasoning paradigm.

-To the best of our knowledge, we are the first to establish an equivalence mapping from semantics to symbols under the pure natural language and apply it to in-context learning of LLMs, which can substantially generalize the reasoning capability of large models.
-We expect to further push the upper limit of reasoning ability and extend the reasoning boundary of LLMs based on this research.
+To our knowledge, we are the first to establish an equivalence mapping from semantics to symbols within natural language.
+This innovation facilitates in-context learning for LLMs, significantly enhancing their capacity for generalized reasoning.
+We expect to extend the reasoning ability boundary of LLMs based on this research.